 Kaeli: Go away, Reuben.

 Phoebe: YAY I WILL HIT THE BAD WITCH WITH MY HAMMER WEEEE.

-Here’s why the game is so successful: there’s a huge variety of enemies that are randomly generated in each room, lots of cool spells and upgradable equipment, and side quests to keep you busy.
-Every two floors a new miniboss appears (each with its own reward), so you’re never stuck in endless grinds wondering when things are going to get interesting.
+Here’s why the game is so successful: it offers up a huge variety of enemies, randomly generated in each room, lots of cool spells and upgradable equipment, and side quests to keep you busy.
+A new miniboss appears every two floors (each with its own reward).
+Thus, you’re never stuck in endless grinds wondering when things will get interesting.
 The minibosses also have endearing descriptions like “King Slime likes long walks on the beach and ponies” and “Zombieking likes to eat ponies.”

-My main gripe with the game is that not all of the artwork is totally up to snuff.
-The enemies are nicely drawn, but the cave lacks detail and the characters themselves look like your run-of-the-mill anime fan art.
+Unfortunately, not all of the title’s artwork is totally up to snuff.
+Enemies generally look cool, but the cave lacks detail and the characters themselves look like your run-of-the-mill anime fan art.
 This wasn’t really distracting until I met Bubbles, the woman whose cat I was supposed to rescue, who is about as accurately represented as the fresco Jesus restoration painting.

 However, I have to give developer Emmanuel Salva Cruz credit for putting together a game this good pretty much all by himself.
 And we should thank him for porting this browser hit to Android, so we can play it anywhere, any time.
 No longer do we have to itch and sweat until we’re back home to our desktops to continue pursuing the magic crystal.
 Whenever we want a taste, all we have to do is reach into our pockets.

 Though it loses a few points for lack of originality, it prevails as a traditional RPG that you won’t be able to put down.